 People often ask me what they’re doing wrong when it comes to finding a job.
 They worry that their resume is poorly written, their interviewing skills are bad, or their qualifications are dated.

-But what I’ve learned over the years is in many cases people aren’t doing anything wrong.
+But what I’ve learned over the years is that most people aren’t doing anything wrong.
 It’s what they’re not doing that matters.

 There are reasons why some people are more successful than others in their job searches.
 Here is what I have learned about what successful job seekers do:

 Successful job seekers live active, healthy, and balanced lives.
-They eat well, and get lots of exercise and plenty of rest.
-They spend time with family and friends, and participate in activities they enjoy.
+They eat properly and get lots of exercise and plenty of rest.
+They spend time with family and friends and participate in activities they enjoy.

 They know that if they follow these simple strategies, they will have energy and enthusiasm for their search, and be able to withstand the occasional reject letter.

 Successful job seekers build and maintain an array of personal connections and relationships that includes friends, relatives, former employers, colleagues, business associates, association members, community leaders, former professors – just about everyone they know.

 But here’s the key: Even if they’re not looking for a new job now, they maintain these relationships by reaching out regularly.
 They send a holiday or birthday greetings, invite them to lunch, and offer help when needed.
 They know that giving now may help them down the road at critical stages in their career.

 The most successful job seekers are ones who always keep their ‘eyes and ears’ open for good opportunities – even if they are not actively looking to make a change.
 They may be satisfied in their current role but they are always aware of the job market in their field.
 They have a good network of contacts.
 They know who is hiring and they know what they are worth.

 Successful job seekers make themselves visible using social media especially LinkedIn and Twitter.